ARM-software/Tool-Solutions/docker/tensorflow-aarch64/README.md

     ```  > ./build.sh --build-type base ```

+  * To choose between the different tensorflow versions use '--tf_version 1' for TensorFlow 1.15.2 or '--tf_version 2' for TensorFlow 2.2.0.
+The default value is set to tf_version=1.
-    This will generate an image named 'DockerTest/ubuntu/base'.
+    For the base build: This will generate an image named 'DockerTest/ubuntu/base-v$tf_version', hyphenated with the version of TensorFlow chosen.

-Tensorflow can optionally be built with DNNL, using the '--dnnl' flag, either useing the C++ reference kernels throughout,
+TensorFlow can optionally be built with DNNL, using the '--dnnl' flag, either using the C++ reference kernels throughout,
-'--dnnl reference', or with the addition of OpenBLAS for BLAS calls '--dnnl openblas'
+'--dnnl reference', or with the addition of OpenBLAS for BLAS calls '--dnnl openblas'.

 Memory requirements for building TensorFlow can be singificant, and may exceed the available
 memory, paricuarly for parallel builds (the default).
 There are two flags which can be used to